Quentin50/Getaround-deployment/README.md

 ## Usage
 ### Dashboard
-Build the docker image with build.bat (easiy adaptable for linux if needed).
-Run the docker image localy with run.bat or upload it to heroku with heroku CLI.
+Build the docker image with build.bat and run the docker image localy with run.bat.
+Or upload image to heroku with heroku CLI.

+### MLFlow
+Create a S3 bucket and a posgres database, then use secrets.bat file to store credentials as env var.
+Build the docker image with build.bat and run the docker image localy with run.bat.
+Or upload image to heroku with heroku CLI, you need to add the previous credentials on the website.
+Once your MLFlow server is set up, use train.py to train your ML algorithm.Use run_train.bat file to do so as credentials are also needed.

 ### API

-### MLFlow
+You must have a MLFlow server and its URI ready at this point.
+All previous credentials and the server URI must be available in env vars.
+Build the docker image with build.bat and run the docker image localy with run.bat.
+Or upload image to heroku with heroku CLI, you need to add the previous credentials on the website for the ML route to work.
+You can use run_test.bat to test, or access the doc to try it out.

 ## Team contributors
 Quentin Gottafray